 - Some people with schizophrenia may invent new words (neologisms), repeat a single word or phrase out of context (verbal stereotypy), or use ordinary words to which they attribute a different, special meaning (metonyms).

-- Thought insertion.
-This is when someone believes that the thoughts in their mind are not their own and that they are being put there by someone else.
+- Thought insertion: the person believes that the thoughts in their mind are not their own and that they are being put there by someone else.

-- Thought withdrawal.
-This is when someone believes that thoughts are being removed from their mind by an outside agency.
+- Thought withdrawal: the person believes that their thoughts are being removed from their mind by an outside agency.

-- Thought broadcasting.
-This is when someone believes that their thoughts are being read or heard by others.
+- Thought broadcasting: the person believes that their thoughts are being read or heard by others.

-- Thought blocking.
-This is when there is a sudden interruption of the train of thought before it is completed, leaving a blank.
+- Thought blocking: the person experiences a sudden interruption of the train of thought before it is completed, leaving a blank.
 The person suddenly stops talking and cannot recall what he or she has been saying.

 - Lack of motivation.
 Everything seems an effort - for example, tasks may not be finished, concentration is poor, there is loss of interest in social activities and the person often wants to be alone.